 Arctic Refuge is open to the public year-round.
 No permit is required if you are visiting the Refuge on your own or as a member of a recreational group.
 A Special Use Permit is required if:

 - You conduct a commercial or educational activity such as guiding, film-making, or providing commercial transportation, OR

 - You propose to conduct scientific or geological research or other non-recreational activities.

 When may I apply for a Special Use Permit?

 Arctic Refuge has established application periods for most types of Special Use Permits.

-- Commercial Activities: There are two applications periods – January 1 until April 15 and October 1 until November 30.
+- Commercial / Educational Activities: There are two applications periods – January 1 until March 15 and October 1 until November 30.

 - Scientific Research Activities: October 1 until November 30 (for activities proposed the following calendar year)